Sa 'yo Lamang

-Sa 'yo Lamang (Only Yours) is a 2010 Filipino religious-family drama film produced and released by Star Cinema.
-It is Star Cinema's offering for its 18th anniversary.
+Sa 'yo Lamang (Only Yours) is a 2010 Filipino religious-family drama film directed by Laurice Guillen from a story and screenplay written by Ricky Lee, Ralph Jacinto Quilbat, and Anna Karenina L. Ramos, with Mia Louise Ramos and John Paul E. Abellera as the co-writers of the former.

+Produced and distributed by Star Cinema as the offering for its 17th anniversary, the film was theatrically released in the Philippines on September 1, 2010.

 Synopsis

 From the director who gave us Tanging Yaman, Laurice Guillen, is back with another heart-warming family drama which teaches us about love, faith and life.
 Sa ‘yo Lamang stars Christopher de Leon, Lorna Tolentino, Bea Alonzo, Coco Martin, Enchong Dee, Miles Ocampo, Shaina Magdayao and Empress Schuck.

 Plot

 Dianne seems to have a happy family.
 She and her mom just bought a house for them, her younger siblings are doing great at school, and her boyfriend of two years is already preparing for their future together.
 But everything in her life shatters when her dad, Franco, returns after ten years of being with his mistress.
 More than the irritating presence of Franco, what hurts Dianne the most is how her mom wholeheartedly accepts Franco back to live with them again, and how her siblings allow him to be their father again, as if he never left.
 Confused and hurt, Dianne does everything to throw Franco out of their lives.
 But as she succeeds with her plans, she is shocked to learn that their family's problem is more than the return of the man who has hurt her in the past.
-And thus the start of the journey of Dianne and her family as they discover their family's secrets.
+And thus begins the journey of Dianne and her family as they discover their family's secrets.